ayoskip/yelp/README.md

-# HTML and CSS markup of Yelp site completed for bootcamp.
+# HTML and CSS markup of Yelp
 Download code, visit jsbin.com and copy and paste HTML/CSS code into corresponding areas.

 **Link to project:** https://codepen.io/Ayo_Skip/pen/ZawNwQ

 ## How It's Made:
+HTML to markup text, CSS to make the HTML look Cool

 **Tech used:** HTML, CSS,

 ## Lessons Learned:

-No matter what your experience level, being an engineer means continuously learning.
-Every time you build something you always have those *whoa this is awesome* or *fuck yeah I did it!* moments.
-This is where you should share those moments!
-Recruiters and interviewers love to see that you're self-aware and passionate about growing.
+I learned how to link files, use font awesome, and begin to understand CSS.